PostCyberPunk/DidM/docs/QuickStart.md

 # Files that will be linked to `/dev/null`.
 # Relative path from `target_path`.
+# !This will never overwrite existed files
 # Default: []
 null_files = []

 # Files that should be created as empty files.
 # Relative path resolved from `target_path`.
+# !This will never overwrite existed files
 # Default: []
 empty_files = []